RM-66/world-happiness-report/README.md

 ### Contribution Statements

-Everyone contributes to this project.
+Everyone contributes to this proposal.

 ## Project Proposal Abstract